phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 offers the easiest way to set up the project's required top-level `www` project directory, with its `config.xml` package specification and its `index.html` home page.
-See The Command-line Interface for information on how to use the CLI to generate a new project.
-See the Build Applications Remotely section for details on how to use the CLI's `remote` command to compile your local project in PhoneGap&nbsp;Build.
+See The Command-line Interface for information on how to use the CLI to generate a new project, and for details on how to build local projects remotely from the command line.

 <!-- Q: is CLI's `login` command required once per project? -->